2 minute read

 In the saved folder, you will find two files:

-• A smaller image with the portrait effect applied but without depth data.
+• A smaller image with the portrait effect and edits applied, but without depth data.

-• A larger image file without the portrait effect but containing the depth data.
+• A larger image file without the portrait effect or edits, but containing the depth data.

 By following this guide, you can easily export iPhone portrait photos with the depth data preserved for future editing.
 Feel free to contact us if you know of better ways to achieve this on iOS 17.2.1 or newer versions.